 Important names: The series stars Jason Momoa (Game of Thrones, Aquaman) and Alfre Woodard (Luke Cage, 12 Years a Slave, Captain America: Civil War).
 Variety reports that Dave Bautista (Guardians of the Galaxy, Blade Runner 2049) will join the cast for the second season.

 A recent Wall Street Journal article claims that See is costing almost $15 million per episode, making it one of the most expensive TV productions around.

 See has been renewed for a second season.

 What it’s about: A 19th century coming-of-age story about the life of Emily Dickinson.
 A half-hour comedy drama, it is set in the past but features writing to relate to a modern audience.

-Important names: Emily Dickenson is played by Hailee Steinfeld, her parents are played by Jane Krakowski and Toby Huss.
+Important names: Emily Dickinson is played by Hailee Steinfeld, her parents are played by Jane Krakowski and Toby Huss.
 It is written by Alena Smith (The Newsroom, The Affair).

 For All Mankind

 What it’s about: What would happen if the Soviet Union beat the U.S.A. to putting a man on the moon, and the global space race had never ended?
-This series starts with the moon race of the ‘60s and will continue through the following decades.
+This series starts with the moon race of the ‘60s and continues through the following decades.